The Limiting Impact of Anxiety

+The business network event was soon to start as Karen entered the busy conference room.
+I heard her say hello to some people behind me.
+She politely excused herself as she passed through the row of seats and sat next to me.
 She was dressed smartly in her business attire, having come from work.
 She sat with a straight posture and gazed ahead towards the platform in front of us.

+It was at that moment Karen leaned a little closer and almost whispering, she confided that she was in fact feeling quite anxious.
+I could sense her dismay that this was her demise.
 ‘I usually avoid these events’ she explained.
 ‘I know networking is an important part of business but I just feel so tense from start to finish.
 I end up telling myself it’s not worth it’.
 I assured Karen that she is not alone feeling this way as many people suffer in silence with their anxiety, afraid that others will find out.

 Soon the guest speaker was announced and we listened attentively to the insights and pieces of wisdom being offered by this well-travelled lady.
 As the event concluded, Karen and I spoke more excitedly about the interesting points of the guest speaker’s talk.

+On the way home, there was so much to think about.
+The guest speaker had done many daring things and fulfilled many of her dreams.
 I thought too of Karen and how she had been so arrested by her anxiety when we spoke initially.
 I thought of the transformation in her persona when she admitted her anguish and relaxed a little.
-At first she had seemed distant and cool but also confident and elegant, yet underneath this disguise she was just struggling to hold everything together to appear strong.
-All the work that it took to do this robbed her of joy and cloaked her true authentic nature which was of warmth and kindness.
+At first she had seemed distant and cool but also confident and elegant, yet underneath this disguise she was struggling to hold everything together to appear strong.
+The energy it took to do this robbed her of joy and cloaked her true authentic nature which was of warmth and kindness.

 We have entered an age of personal development like never before.
 Internet and social media have provided the perfect platform for sharing story’s and knowledge.
 More and more events and groups are convening to support those who suffer all manner of mental unease and it is now time for anxiety to have its turn at being revealed, unravelled and put to rest.